SCADA Alarm Management

 When you evaluate any platform, ask to see all three configured on a single tag in the live product.
 If the answer involves scripting, that is your first data point.

-For an enterprise comparison, evaluate alarm management across seven dimensions: setpoint depth, nuisance filtering, suppression, shelving, escalation, delivery channels, and alarm analytics.
-The table below compares how the major platform categories handle each — differences here are architectural, not cosmetic, and they do not show up on a features one-pager.
+When you evaluate alarm management, look across seven dimensions: setpoint depth, nuisance filtering, suppression, shelving, escalation, delivery channels, and alarm analytics.
+The table below shows how the major platform categories tend to handle each - differences here are architectural, not cosmetic, and they do not show up on a features one-pager.

 Two honest observations from that table.
-First, Ignition's alarm pipeline is genuinely powerful — its notification pipelines can express almost any escalation logic you can draw on a whiteboard, and for complex facilities with in-house SCADA engineers it is the most flexible option in its class.
+First, a configurable, code-first SCADA can be genuinely powerful - its notification pipelines can express almost any escalation logic you can draw on a whiteboard, and for complex facilities with in-house SCADA engineers it is among the most flexible options available.
 The trade-off is that the flexibility is delivered as an engineering toolkit: someone has to design, build, and maintain those pipelines, and SMS delivery depends on infrastructure you supply.
-See our full Merobix vs Ignition comparison for the head-to-head.

-Merobix's position in this comparison is deliberate: the alarm engine ships with four-level setpoints, deadbands and delays, smart suppression, ISA-18.2-aligned shelving, a live annunciator view, escalation chains, and sub-30-second SMS/email delivery as standard platform features on every plan — configured through the browser, not built in code.
-The full plan-by-plan matrix is on the plans page; Enterprise adds hot standby redundancy and SIEM integration for operations with formal security requirements.
+Where does a cloud-native monitoring platform fit?
+The alarm engine ships with four-level setpoints, deadbands and delays, smart suppression, ISA-18.2-aligned shelving, a live annunciator view, escalation chains, and built-in SMS/email delivery as standard features - configured through the browser rather than built in code.
+That is the approach Merobix takes; the full plan-by-plan matrix is on the plans page, and higher tiers add redundancy and SIEM integration for operations with formal security requirements.

 Which Platform Is Best for Alarm Rationalization?